rust-lang/rust/src/doc/rustc/src/platform-support/arm-none-eabi.md

 for 32-bit Arm CPUs.
 In addition, target specific details may be covered in their own document.

+There are two 32-bit instruction set architectures (ISAs) defined by Arm:

+- The [*A32 ISA*][a32-isa], with fixed-width 32-bit instructions.
+Previously
+  known as the *Arm* ISA, this originated with the original ARM1 of 1985 and has been updated by various revisions to the architecture specifications ever since.
+- The [*T32 ISA*][t32-isa], with a mix of 16-bit and 32-bit width instructions.
+  Note that this term includes both the original 16-bit width *Thumb* ISA introduced with the Armv4T architecture in 1994, and the later 16/32-bit sized *Thumb-2* ISA introduced with the Armv6T2 architecture in 2003.
+Again, these ISAs have been revised by subsequent revisions to the relevant Arm architecture specifications.

+There is also a 64-bit ISA with fixed-width 32-bit instructions called the *A64 ISA*, but targets which implement that instruction set generally start with `aarch64*` and are discussed elsewhere.

+Rust targets starting with `arm*` generate Arm (A32) code by default, whilst targets named `thumb*` generate Thumb (T32) code by default.
+Most Arm chips support both Thumb mode and Arm mode, with the notable exception that M-profile processors (`thumbv*m*-none-eabi*` targets) *only* support Thumb-mode.

-If a target ends in `eabi`, that target uses the so-called *soft-float ABI*: functions which take `f32` or `f64` as arguments will have those values packed into integer registers.
+Rust targets ending with `eabi` use the so-called *soft-float ABI*: functions which take `f32` or `f64` as arguments will have those values packed into integer registers.
 This means that an FPU is not required from an ABI perspective, but within a function floating-point instructions may still be used if the code is compiled with a `target-cpu` or `target-feature` option that enables FPU support.

-If a target ends in `eabihf`, that target uses the so-called *hard-float ABI*: functions which take `f32` or `f64` as arguments will have them passed via FPU registers.
+Rust targets ending in `eabihf` use the so-called *hard-float ABI*: functions which take `f32` or `f64` as arguments will have them passed via FPU registers.
 These targets therefore require the availability of an FPU and will assume some baseline level of floating-point support is available (which can vary depending on the target).
 More advanced floating-point instructions may be generated if the code is compiled with a `target-cpu` or `target-feature` option that enables such additional FPU support.
 For example, if a given hard-float target has baseline *single-precision* (`f32`) support in hardware, there may be `target-cpu` or `target-feature` options that tell LLVM to assume your processor in fact also has *double-precision* (`f64`) support.